 Though it’s easy to assume that most internet users communicate in English, just a quarter use English online.

-Over 70% browse websites written in their own language.
-And, this same percentage is more likely to buy something if the product information is written in their own dialect.
+Over 70% of web users browse websites written in their own language.
+And this same percentage is more likely to buy something if the product information is written in their own dialect.

 In light of that, it makes sound business sense to consider adding other languages to your website.

 Creating a multilingual WordPress site adds a personal touch for visitors wishing to navigate your content in their native language.
 Needless to say, this makes your website appear more trustworthy.